chingu-voyages/v17-vue-team-01/README.md

   * Mobile App (PWA)
 * Future
   * Work with non hourly timezones
-  * Unschedule events
+  * Unschedule events/Edit scheduled events
   * Send emails on schedule

 ## Roadmap

-A finished MVP version of the website is currently live <br/>
+A finished MVP version of the website is currently live. <br/>
-The current Roadmap is correct existing bugs and issues in beta version, and afterwards start implementing new features
+The current Roadmap for us is to correct existing bugs and issues in beta version, and afterwards we will start implementing new features.

 ## Project setup